Joel Stein: Notable columns

 In July 2010, Stein wrote a humor column for Time in which he expressed his discomfort at the impact immigration of Indians has had on his hometown of Edison, New Jersey.
 Stein initially took to Twitter to defend himself with a tweet saying "Didn't meant to insult Indians with my column this week.
 Also stupidly assumed their emails would follow that Gandhi non-violence thing."
 Time and Stein subsequently publicly apologized for the article.
 Stein's apology read: "I truly feel stomach-sick that I hurt so many people.
 I was trying to explain how, as someone who believes that immigration has enriched American life and my hometown in particular, I was shocked that I could feel a tiny bit uncomfortable with my changing town when I went to visit it.
 If we could understand that reaction, we'd be better equipped to debate people on the other side of the immigration issue."
 United States Senator from New Jersey Bob Menendez submitted a letter to Time stating that the column "not only fell terribly flat but crossed the lines of offensiveness toward a particular community that has dealt with violent hate crimes in the past.
 Mr. Stein's mocking allusions to revered deities in the Hindu religion are particularly reprehensible."
 Kal Penn, actor and former associate director in the White House Office of Public Engagement, also criticized the column for its portrayal of Indian Americans.

-Slate magazine writer Tom Scocca wrote of the column, "To a charitable reader, it's clear that the piece was trying not to be offensive.
-Stein's description of his childhood small-town idyll before the mass immigration is deliberately fake-sentimental, describing lowlife white kids stealing things and getting drunk.
-He was trying to make more fun of white people than he made of Indian people."
-Nonetheless, Scocca wrote, many Indian-Americans received the column "as an unironic anti-immigrant rant."